timescale/docs/quick-start/ruby.md

 <Collapsible heading="Connecting to TimescaleDB" headingLevel={3}>

 1. Create a new Rails application configured to use PostgreSQL as the database.
-    TimescaleDB is a PostgreSQL extension.
+    TimescaleDB works as a PostgreSQL extension.

     ```bash
     rails new my_app -d=postgresql